 |Credit Card||0% Intro APR Period for Balance Transfers||Balance Transfer Fee||Associated Perk||How To Earn the Bonus|

-It’s best to choose a balance transfer credit card with rewards that work for you.
-For example, the PenFed Gold Visa card or the SunTrust Travel Rewards card, which both offer a statement credit, are solid options if you want credit toward your balance.
-The Amex EveryDay card is a good choice for the consumer who chooses to use their credit card for many purchases every month.
+Choose a balance transfer credit card with rewards that work for you.
+For example, the Chase Freedom Unlimited card pays the highest cash bonus and has a low minimum purchase requirement to qualify.
+This card and Citi Rewards+ have a generous 15 months of 0% interest on balance transfers, giving you more time to pay off your balances before interest kicks in.
+And the Amex Cash Magnet card is a good choice for consumers who use their credit card for many purchases every month.
 It’s smart to consider how you use your credit cards, so you can choose the card that aligns with your financial habits.

 Balance transfers can save you money and consolidate your payments.
 When you make a balance transfer on a credit card, you are transferring debt — or a balance — from another loan or credit card.
 This allows you to pay off your balance without incurring interest.